 When it comes to ‘Southpaw’s editing or it’s cinematography by Mauro Fiore, the film doesn’t really allow for anything overly creative or surprising.
 As while many close-ups are effectively utilised for when ‘Billy’ fights his opponents within the ring, with the camera paying close attention to the sheer amount of sweat, spit and blood that protrudes from the pugilists.
 Most of the film’s camerawork consists of standard close-ups of character’s reactions or mid-shots of dimly lit rooms.
 That is, before the story travels to the Las Vegas and Madison Square Garden stadiums, which are both much larger in scale and therefore, also spectacle.

 Sadly, the second to last film to be composed by James Horner.
 ‘Southpaw’s original score doesn’t receive too much focus during the runtime, despite being a decently emotional and impactful score even if it isn’t all that memorable.
 Interestingly, director Antonie Fuqua actually had no money to pay James Horner to compose the film as a result of: ‘Southpaw’s budget running short.
-However, Horner didn’t care as he adored the script, and eventually (and generously) decided he’d compose the film for free.
+However, Horner didn’t care as he adored the film’s screenplay, and eventually (and generously) decided he’d compose the film for free.

 In spite of the film pummelling viewers with genre clichés, I did find a few of: ‘Southpaw’s story-beats interesting.
 Most notably, the notion of: ‘Billy’ dealing with his emotions, as the boxer faces everything from severe grief to bitter rage throughout the film, ultimately leading him to drug abuse and the eventual lose of his daughter, as I felt these personality flaws made ‘Billy’ a more realistic (and in some ways relatable) character, appearing as a struggling father rather than just a boxing champion who fails to beat an opponent due to his pride.
 The screenplay also gives the impression that writer Kurt Sutter did his research into the world of professional boxing, as the film continuously displays how unforgiving the sport can be, with ‘Billy’ receiving serious bruises/wounds after each fight, and when training, has to perform an abundance of techniques beyond just hitting a punching-bag.